DWilken02/pigLatin/README.md

 Code: pigLatin("a");
 Expected Output: "away"

-Test: "It will move all of first consecutive consonants to the end and add 'ay' to the end of words with one or more consonants."
+Test: "It will move all of first consecutive consonants to the end and add 'ay' to the end of the word"
 Code: pigLatin("move")
 Expected Output: "ovemay"